arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 ### Using facets to compare plots

 If you want to make more than one version of a similar plot, consider using facets.
+Facets let you split one complicated plot into a number of comparable mini plots, usually by separating the data out by levels of a categorical variable.

 In the current example, let's say we wanted to create two versions of the signal line plots for the two types of events: one showing the response in the parietal region, and one showing the response in the frontal region.